nebula-plugins/nebula-plugins.github.io/documentation/plugin_overview.md

 ### gradle-info-plugin
 The goal of this plugin is to collect metadata about the environment where the Gradle build is being executed.

-Check out the [gradle-info-plugin Github page](https://github.com/nebula-plugins/gradle-info-plugin) for details on how to use it.
+Check out the [gradle-info-plugin GitHub page](https://github.com/nebula-plugins/gradle-info-plugin) for details on how to use it.

 ### gradle-scm-plugin
 This plugin is the foundation of the [gradle-git-scm-plugin]() and can be used to build other scm related Gradle plugins.

-Check out the [gradle-contacts-plugin Github page](https://github.com/nebula-plugins/gradle-scm-plugin) for details on how to use it.
+Check out the [gradle-contacts-plugin GitHub page](https://github.com/nebula-plugins/gradle-scm-plugin) for details on how to use it.

 ### gradle-warnings-plugin
 A plugin that makes it easier for Gradle plugin developers to send warning messages to the user that will be emitted at the end of the build.

-Check out the [gradle-warnings-plugin Github page](https://github.com/nebula-plugins/gradle-warnings-plugin) for details on how to use it.
+Check out the [gradle-warnings-plugin GitHub page](https://github.com/nebula-plugins/gradle-warnings-plugin) for details on how to use it.

 ### nebula-core
 Common classes shared by Nebula plugins.
 Adds useful Gradle tasks such as Download, Unzip and Untar.

-Check out the [nebula-core-plugin Github page](https://github.com/nebula-plugins/nebula-core-plugin) for details on how to use it.
+Check out the [nebula-core-plugin GitHub page](https://github.com/nebula-plugins/nebula-core-plugin) for details on how to use it.

 ## Deprecated